Near surface concentration profile of sheared semi-dilute polymer solutions: Results and Discussion

 From a chemical point of view, the surface of the sapphire displays hydroxyl groups with a surface density in the range of $1-10$ OH/nm$^{2}$ \cite{shenSurfactinStructuresInterfaces2011,merleHighFieldNMR2022}.
 Contrary to PS (hydrogenated or deuterated), DEP is able to make hydrogen bonds with these exposed OH groups, which is likely to favor the DEP-surface interaction compared to the dPS-surface interaction which further corroborates the depletion scenario.
 However, adsorption of PS chains onto sapphire surfaces has already been mentionned in the literature for PS melts \cite{Tatek2011}, which means that PS can also interact favorably with the surface.
 Indeed, PS chains are able to adsorb onto exposed hydroxyl groups through $\pi$-H interaction with their phenyl groups \cite{meyerInteractionsAromaticRings2003, paridaAdsorptionOrganicMolecules2006}.
 The fact that we globally see depletion suggests that this interaction is weaker than the H-bonds between DEP and hydroxyl groups, but it might not exclude some PS chains to still adsorb.
+Another explanation of the adsorption of PS on the surface might be a potential inhomogeneity of the roughness on the sapphire surface: it has indeed been shown \cite{napolitano-asperities-2020} that surface asperities can notably modify the chain dynamics, even at relatively low roughness.
+Our experiment do not provide information on the in-plane structure of the substrate, and therefore we cannot discriminate between a chemical or a physical origin of the adsorption of PS on the sapphire surface.